Darkknight698/Hacktoberfest_2020/README.md

 ## Task 2: [Submit your Own portfolio page](https://github.com/chandrikadeb7/Hacktoberfest_2020/tree/main/Task%202) :eyes:
 Host your very own portfolio page in minutes and share with us to get nearer to swags

-You can take help from one of my blogs :point_right: [Visit Blog](https://medium.com/analytics-vidhya/portfolio-website-the-beginners-way-d43be855217e)
+You can also take help from one of my blogs :point_right: [Visit Blog](https://medium.com/analytics-vidhya/portfolio-website-the-beginners-way-d43be855217e)

 :star: The file structure will be as follows: